Lisa G. Arrowood

 In 2006, Ms. Arrowood, together with Raymond Ausrotas, won the 10th largest jury verdict in the Commonwealth of Massachusetts on behalf of a severely injured autistic boy.
 The case was brought against his school's medical director and various administrators who had failed to supervise the child's caretakers, and against several teachers who had physically and emotionally abused him.
 The $2 Million judgment was delivered following a six week jury trial.

-Ms. Arrowood has successfully represented employers across all major industries in litigation involving sexual harassment, gender discrimination, handicap discrimination and other such claims.
+Ms. Arrowood has successfully represented employers across all major industries in litigation involving sexual harassment, gender, and race discrimination, handicap discrimination and other such claims.
 Individual employees turn to Ms. Arrowood for sound, practical advice in negotiating employment contracts and severance agreements and in pursuing claims through state and federal agencies and courts.
 She has also successfully negotiated complex severance packages and employment agreements on behalf of financial, marketing and sales executives as well as physicians.
-She has litigated and tried discrimination and other employment cases in court, most recently winning a gender discrimination case against Dana Farber Cancer Institute after a three week jury trial in June 2011 with her partner, Kevin Peters.
+She has litigated and tried discrimination and other employment cases in court, most recently representing, along with lawyers from Foley Hoag LLP, Ropes & Gray in a race discrimination/retaliation claim and prevailing after a week plus jury trial in Federal District Court in Boston.
+Additionally, in June 2011, she and her partner Kevin Peters won a gender discrimination case against Dana Farber Cancer Institute after a three week jury trial.
 She has also achieved many settlements for employees in the high six figures and in the seven figures.

 Ms. Arrowood has represented a variety of individuals in legal malpractice claims.
 She has represented individuals and corporations in claims against their lawyers and law firms including the successful trial of such a claim in 1998.
 Additionally, she has represented attorneys against whom malpractice claims have been made.
 Her legal malpractice experience spans the full spectrum of legal services from representing a corporate client against a law firm for negligently providing an opinion letter to representing another client against a divorce attorney in connection with his handling of her divorce, to representing a law firm sued by numerous clients for one of its partner's alleged mishandling of clients' funds.